gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

     - "Not alone"
   - "I gotta tell---"
     - "No!" [agitated] "The striped one is not a friend.
 She will stop you.
 She will do bad things."
     - "But Central moves the prisoners from station to station.
-Your father will be on the outskirts of Heck in three days."
+Your father is on the outskirts of Heck now, but only for a while."
-  - "Three days?
-What can I do in three days?"
-    - "I do not know.
-But breathers cannot function for long when the air is so bad.
+    - "Breathers cannot function for long when the air is so bad.
 He has already operated longer than most."
+  - Gives her a widget
+    - "This will hide you from Central, at least for a while."

-- Chapter 4: A Little Bit of Luck
+- Episode 4: A Little Bit of Luck
   - Maddy talks to Gumption the next day about what the Gears said
+    - Shows him the widget
     - See the awkward not-yet-romance between them
   - Gumption: "So what are we going to do?"
     - Maddy (despairing): "I don't know"